 Coastal's teacher renewal credit programs support re-certification and professional development according to the state and national standards.
-Teachers are afforded the opportunity to update their skills, enhance their knowledge to become a more effective classroom teacher, and learn the latest technology.
-The College offers a wide range of classes to include managing student discipline, teaching students with learning differences, and various computer technology classes.
-The College also offers instructor skill development courses specifically designed to meet the in-service training requirements of Marine Corps formal school personnel.
+Teachers are afforded the opportunity to update their skills, enhance their knowledge to become a more effective classroom teacher and learn the latest technology.
+The College offers a wide range of classes to include various computer technology classes.
+The College also offers instructor skill development and advanced digital design courses specifically designed to meet the in-service training requirements of Marine Corps formal school personnel.
 Among those topics addressed within the course are characteristics of the adult learner, student diversity, instructional planning and design, presentation techniques, teaching to facilitate learning, and instructor effectiveness.